 We involve families and carers in shared decision making about patient care and treatment as permitted by the patient.
 We will ensure that pain and any other symptoms will be assessed and managed appropriately.
 Our staff and Consultants respect the rights of patients to determine what information regarding their care would be provided to family and others, and under what circumstances.

 You have a right on your discharge from the hospice to be referred to other healthcare services and to have these healthcare services updated on the nature of your condition, the treatment you received while in the hospice and the medication required by you.

 There is no limit on visiting hours, subject to you being willing and well enough to accept visitors.
 You have the right to receive visits from your relatives and friends and to decline visitors in line with hospice policy.
 All visitors are required to check in at the Reception Desk, so that staff can assess if a visit is suitable at that time for you.

 Privacy & Confidentiality

-You have the right to have your privacy respected, especially when the nature of your clinical condition is being discussed with you, and or, your relatives by hospice staff.
+You have the right to have your privacy respected, especially when the nature of your clinical condition is being discussed with you, and/or, your relatives by hospice staff.
 You have a right to total confidentiality in respect of your medical records.
 Confidentiality will be upheld during quality assurance audits.
 You have the right to request the hospice to make details of your relevant medical records available to you.
 Your medical record or personal information will not be released to any external organisation without your permission (except in the event of your referral or transfer to another hospital/healthcare professional or as a requirement of statutory obligations).
-Limits to confidentiality apply if there was a concern about you or someone’s safety
+Limits to confidentiality apply if there was a concern about your safety, or that of another person.

 Consent to Treatment